Cielzx/desafio-full-stack-front-end/README.md

 ```

+## NOTE

+PLEASE RUN THE BACK END WITH `YARN RUN DEV TO THIS APP WORKS`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.